 Effects of dopamine on decision-making in depression

-We are recruiting healthy, depressed, recovered and people with first-degree relatives with depression.
+We are recruiting people with no history of mental health, and people with current depression.

 The study involves three sessions.
 The first session takes 1-2 hours, we will do some interviews and questionnaires asking you about your mood, past experience of mental health and family history.
 The second and third sessions have the same structure: you will drink a drink containing either placebo/LDOPA, then you will wait one hour, we will take a blood sample and you will complete some computer games.